 What is the world made of according to Leibniz?
 As should be expected, his metaphysics is highly related to his religious agenda.
 Leibniz was impressed with the systems of Descartes (there are two substances - dualism) and Spinoza (there is only one substance - monism).
-The problem he saw with these two systems is that they can easily lead to materialism (i.e. the view that only matter exists and nothing else), which in turn leads to athelism, which again - at least according to Leibniz - leads to the disappearance of morality.
+The problem he saw with these two systems is that (1) while Descartes claimed the existence of a soul distinct from the body, he never managed to properly explained how these two interact, (2) while Spinoza's monism solve the problem of interaction, it can easily lead to materialism (i.e. the view that only matter exists and nothing else), which in turn can lead to atheism, which again - at least according to Leibniz - leads to the disappearance of morality.

-So, according to Leibniz, it is crucial to understand what the world is like in such a way that is compatible both with God's omnipotence and with human moral responsibility.
+So, according to Leibniz, it is crucial to develop a metaphysical theory in which the notion of individuality - and hence of moral responsibility - is recovered, but in a way that is compatible with God's omnipotence.